EnzoGaddi/SOCProj-verilog/fpga-vga-verilog-main/index.md

 ### **Synthesis**
 Describe the synthesis & implementation outputs for your design, are there any differences to that of the original design?
 Guideline 1-2 short paragraphs.

+All the changes are contained in the colour stripes files, VGASync remained untouched as it required no changing.
+Because of this, the only difference compared to the template file given, are the amount of clocks.
 <img width="651" height="518" alt="Screenshot 2025-12-09 150509" src="https://github.com/user-attachments/assets/046d6bc8-af07-4353-b8dc-f1d34176744f" />

 ### **Demonstration**